susam/ice/README.rst

     | page_id: python

-There are three wildcards in the route's request path pattern but there is only one argument in the route's callable because two out of the three wildcards are throwaway wildcards.
+There are three wildcards in the route's request path pattern but there is only one argument in the route's handler because two out of the three wildcards are throwaway wildcards.

 Wildcard specification